Nyandwi/nyandwi/README.md

 ### Hi there 👋

 My name is Jean de Dieu Nyandwi.
-I am broadly interested in Machine Learning and Computer Vision.
+I am broadly interested in Machine Learning, Computer Vision and its intersection with Natural Language Processing.

 <!--
 ##Hide
  -->

 * I actively write about Machine Learning at my [blog](https://jeande.tech) and [Medium](https://jeande.medium.com).
 * I facilitate learners taking DeepLearning.AI specializations as a mentor